-Marchessault scores 2 to help Golden Knights beat Oilers 6-3
+Subban keeps up home domination, Vegas beats Oilers 6-3

 After splitting the first two meetings in Edmonton, Vegas took a 2-1 lead in the season series, while improving to 3-3-1 all-time against the Oilers.

+“I thought the way we come out in the first period, all kinds of scoring chances, moved the puck well, and we didn’t give up a whole lot defensively,” Vegas coach Gerard Gallant said.
+“I loved the way we played, we played an excellent game tonight, we played fast, we played our game.”

-With the score tied 2-2, Marchessault gave Vegas the lead for good as he beat Koskinen into the top corner on the glove side at 2:12 of the second.
+Marchessault’s back-to-back goals early in the second and early in the third gave Vegas the lead for good at 4-2 as he beat Koskinen glove side both times.

-Marchessault got his second of the night 40 seconds into the third after a turnover as he took a pass from Reilly Smith and beat Koskinen on the glove side again to make it 4-2.
+“We have a lot of good players in the lineup,” Marchessault said.
+“They gotta respect our lineup top to bottom.
+We take a lot of pride of having four lines that can produce and play well defensively too.
+It makes it extra hard on the opponent now”

 Russell’s blast from the point pulled Edmonton within one at 5:52, but McNabb pushed the lead back to two at 9:45 when he punched home a loose puck that squirted loose to the left of Koskinen.